embuxLinux/embuxlinux.github.io/source/install_raspberry.md

 ## Disclaimer

-Tinkering with your Pi can cause damage, which could potentially brick the Raspberry Pi.
+Tinkering with your Pi can cause damage, which could potentially brick it.
 Be careful with your actions.

 ## Instructions